Long Island: Other sports

 Long Island has a wide variety of golf courses found all over the island.
 Two of the most well-known are the Shinnecock Hills Golf Club and the public Bethpage Black Course that has hosted multiple U.S. Open tournaments and several other top level international championships.
 Queens also hosts one of the four tennis grand slams, the US Open.
 Every August (September, in Olympic years) the best tennis players in the world travel to Long Island to play the championships held at the USTA Billie Jean King National Tennis Center, adjacent to Citi Field in Flushing Meadows Park.
 The complex also contains the biggest tennis stadium in the world, the Arthur Ashe Stadium.
+The Riverhead Raceway in eastern Long Island hosts NASCAR Whelen Modified Tour races and other regional events.

 Long Island also has two horse racing tracks, Aqueduct Racetrack in Ozone Park, Queens and Belmont Park on the Queens/Nassau border in Elmont, home of the Belmont Stakes.
 The longest dirt thoroughbred racecourse in the world is also at Belmont Park.
 Another category of sporting events popular in this region involves firematic racing events, involving many local volunteer fire departments.